 Measure Protein, Moisture, and Fat in Seconds: How NIR Reads Molecular Bonds in Your Grain and Feed

 A grain elevator receiving 40 truckloads of corn in a single morning can't wait 45 minutes per sample for oven moisture.
-The NIR instrument delivers that number in under 30 seconds.
-But the reason it works at all comes down to one physical fact: chemical bonds vibrate, and each bond vibrates at a frequency unique to its chemistry.
+NIR instruments measure moisture in under 30 seconds — and the reason that works comes down to one physical fact: chemical bonds vibrate, and each bond vibrates at a frequency unique to its chemistry.
 Think of it like a guitar string after a quick pluck — the note you hear depends on the string's tension, length, and thickness.
 Molecular bonds work exactly the same way.
 They're tiny springs holding atoms together, stretching, bending, and twisting at frequencies only they can produce.
 Every peak in a near-infrared spectrum is that molecule "singing" an overtone or combination band of a basic vibration.
 Understand that, and your instrument stops being a black box.

-Every peak you see in a near-infrared (NIR) spectrum is the molecule "singing" a particular vibration.
+Every peak you see in a near-infrared (NIR) spectrum is the molecule "singing" a particular vibration — and that is exactly how NIR instruments measure moisture, protein, and fat simultaneously.

 Types of Molecular Vibrations: More Than Just Stretching